Still don't have a stimulus check? Here's how to track yours.

 But some bigger banks said that the timing of the payments was outside of their control.
 Although the IRS started issuing payments over the weekend, the official payment date was set on March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.

-JPMorgan Chase on March 17 said it had posted all the payments it has received from the IRS so far.
+JPMorgan Chase on March 17 said it posted all the payments it had received from the IRS so far.
 But some Wells Fargo customers complained on social media that they had experienced difficulties logging into their online accounts, adding to their frustration about accessing their funds.

 Wells Fargo said it was "not holding the funds" and that it deposited the money into accounts on the morning of the 17th.
 The bank said it was working on the log-in problem, which it later said it fixed that same day.
 "We apologize to our customers who may be experiencing issues with our online banking this morning due to high volumes," a Wells Fargo spokesman said in an email.
 "This does not affect stimulus payments with March 17 effective date which were credited to accounts today."